NorskaGames/NorskaLibUPM/README.md

-# NorskaGine
+# NorskaLibUPM
-Collection of reusable scripts, tools and frameworks for game development in Unity Engine.
+Adaptation of a NorskaLib repository to be used with Unity Package Manager.
 ## Content
 * Core
 * Tools